South Park: International

-South Park is broadcast internationally in several countries and territories, including India, New Zealand, and several countries throughout Europe and Latin America on channels that are subsidiaries of Comedy Central and Paramount Media Networks, both subsidiaries of Paramount.
-In distribution deals with Comedy Central, other independent networks also broadcast the series in other international markets.
-In Australia, the show is broadcast on The Comedy Channel, Comedy Central and free-to-air channel SBS Viceland (before 2009), while new episodes aired on SBS.
-The program also airs free-to-air in Australia on 10 Shake, a sister network to Comedy Central through Paramount.
-The series is broadcast uncensored in Canada in English on The Comedy Network and, later, Much.
-The series was formerly broadcast on Global.
 South Park also airs in Irish on TG4 in Ireland, STV in Scotland, Comedy Central and MTV in the UK (previously on Sky One, Channel 4, VIVA and 5Star), B92 in Serbia, and on Game One and NRJ 12 in France.
 In September 2020, SBS, which aired South Park in Australia since 1997, removed South Park from its television line-up, though reruns could air on SBS Viceland.